mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 ```

 The first, simpler test assumes that no blog entry exists.
 Let's go through it:
 We have now two things that come into play.
-It's 1) the _blog-repo-facade_ here represented as `blog-repo` package and 2) the blog _view_ package `view.blog`.
+It's 1) the _blog-repo-facade_ here represented as _blog-repo_ package and 2) the blog _view_ package `view.blog`.
 The blog _views_ s `render` function will produce HTML output.
 We will mock the _view_ generation and will `answer` with the pre-defined `*expected-page-title-blog*`.
 The blog _view_ will also need a _model_, represented as `*blog-model*` parameter.
-Again we need to setupo mocks using `with-mocks` macro.
-The `answer` calls represent the interfaces and function calls the _controller_ should do to the `blog-repo` in order to a) retrieve all blog entries (`blog-get-all`) which is internally triggered through the call `blog-get-latest`.
+Again we need to setup mocks using `with-mocks` macro.
+The `answer` calls represent the interfaces and function calls the _controller_ should do to the _blog-repo_ in order to a) retrieve all blog entries (`blog-get-all`) which is internally triggered through the call `blog-get-latest`.
 So the way the _blog-repo_ works is that in order to retrieve the latest entry all entries must be available which must be collected before.
-Again we define an output interface of the _blog-repo_ to be a `cons` with an _atom_ as `car` and a result as the `cdr`.
-The two `blog-repo` facade calls both return with `:ok` but contain an empty result.
+Again we define an output interface of the _blog-repo_ to be a `cons` with an _atom_ as _car_ and a result as the _cdr_.
+The two _blog-repo_ facade calls both return with `:ok` but contain an empty result.
 This is not an error.
 The _view_ has to render appropriately, which is not tested here.
-Also again, the _controller_ tests only test the expected behavior of the _controller_ which is more or less: generate the _model_ for the view, pass it to the _view_ and take a response from the _view_.
+Also again, the _controller_ tests do only test the expected behavior of the _controller_ which is more or less: generate the _model_ for the view, pass it to the _view_ and take a response from the _view_.
-The `view.blog:render` function takes as parameter the blog _model_ and should return just the expected page title.
+The `view.blog:render` function takes as parameter the blog _model_ and should return some HTML which contains the expected page title.
 The `*blog-model*` is a class structure which is here initialized kind of empty (`nil` represents empty).

-The assertions make sure that a call to `controller.blog:index` actually returns the expected page title as `cdr` and also that all expected functions have been called.
+The assertions make sure that a call to `controller.blog:index` actually returns the expected page title as _cdr_ and also that all expected functions have been called.

 In order for this to compile we have to add a few things.
 Create a new buffer/file and add the following code for the stub of the _blog-repo-facade_ and save it as _src/blog-repo.lisp_: